oracle-livelabs/weblogic/webcenter-content/wcc-records/configure-event-time-disposition/configure-event-time-disposition.md

     ![Record is archived in the file location specified as shown in the image below.](./images/archived-in-desktop-folder.png "Archived Record Item")

-## Task 4:Overview of Disposition Rules on Legal Document Category
+## Task 4: Overview of Disposition Rules on Legal Document Category

 1. The image below shows the disposition rules applied on different record folders which we created in previous labs.
 It also shows the steps that are completed and the reviewer's name along with the Record Folder name.
 Three different types of disposition rule i.e event-based, time-based and Event-time based disposition rules are applied on 3 different record folders which are MOUs, Non-disclosure Agreement and Software Document Agreement record folders respectively.